teropa/angular-virtual-dom/README.md

 angular-virtual-dom supports extensibility using directives - though only with directives that are Virtual DOM aware.
 That means angular-virtual-dom is not a drop-in substitute for the AngularJS directive compiler, and is meant to be used in limited contexts.

+angular-virtual-dom works with AngularJS versions 1.2 and newer.

 ## Usage

 ```` js